Indigo Girls Group

 Our focuses are on youth engagement, discussion-based learning, independent growth and

 development, self-esteem, mental and physical wellness, and equipping girls with the tools to become change-makers in life.

-We operate in the Guelph, London, Kingston, Ottawa and Toronto communities.
+We operate in the Guelph, London, Kingston, Ottawa, Toronto, Winnipeg, Halifax and Vancouver communities.
 To learn more about what we do please take a look at our club, branches, and projects pages.